stellarsquall/chef-fundamentals-lab_day2/03_ohai/README.md

    * This was the first Chef tool written!
 It collects host details when run and presents them in a JSON format.

 2. Ohai is composed of plugins
-   * Each top-level key in the output is an ohai "plugin"
+   * Each top-level key in the output is an Ohai "plugin"
    * Plugins can be selectively executed to see just that output.
    * Try it out:
      * `ohai platform`